 Due to the nature of all sound decoders, the CV read back may not work.
+Please don't reture the decode for being unable to read back CV.

 Whenever the decoder doesn't work it may lose its address.
 Please use program track to re-program the loco address or program CV# 125 with value 1 to restore the decoder to factory setting.
 This should bring the decoder to life.